Climate Change Initiatives | Environment | Sustainability | SUMITOMO SEIKA CHEMICALS CO.,LTD.

 • Streamline super absorbent polymer processes and develop recycling technologies

-• Develop carbon recycling technologies, such as CCU
+• Develop carbon recycling technologies, such as CCU (technology that utilizes separated and recovered CO2)

-Market
+Market changes

 • Appearance of new rivals with new competitive angle

-High Reduce carbon footprint for each product
+• Reduce carbon footprint for each product

-Develop environmentally friendly products
+• Develop environmentally friendly products

-Opportunities (limiting rise to +1.5°C): Medium to medium-to-long term
+Opportunities (limiting rise to +1.5°C): medium to medium-to-long term

 Transition to a recycling-oriented society